okonomichiyaki/supercat/010-F01-steward.md

 Petition the Council
 : If bot is not the First Regent and the Imperial Council is "Decided"

-Leave the Empire
-: Never

-Revive the Empire
-: Always

 <div class="pagebreak"> </div>